BeleniX: History

 After the announcement of the OpenSolaris project, BeleniX was started as a private project by a few Sun employees working at Sun's India Engineering Centre in Bangalore, India, in the year 2005.
 Their aim was to have something along the lines of Knoppix to showcase OpenSolaris to end users.
-In a few weeks' time, an ISO image was ready for people to make use of.
+In a few weeks' time, an ISO image was ready for people to use.

-Over a period of time, BeleniX was developed further and grew in popularity.
-Non-Sun contributors also joined in the effort developing it into a FOSS community project.
-BeleniX was the first OpenSolaris distribution to bundle a complete working Xorg X11 GUI environment.
+BeleniX was developed further and grew in popularity.
+Non-Sun contributors joined in the effort developing it into a FOSS community project.
+BeleniX was the first OpenSolaris distribution to bundle a complete working X.Org X11 GUI environment.

 Over the years a number of critical innovations sprung out of the BeleniX project which were later incorporated into the OpenSolaris distributions from Sun.
-In fact the first beta release of Sun's OpenSolaris distro was largely based on BeleniX.
-BeleniX was the second OpenSolaris distribution to appear, after SchilliX, and the first to provide an auto-configuring Xorg based GUI.
+In fact, the first beta release of Sun's OpenSolaris distribution was largely based on BeleniX.
+BeleniX was the second OpenSolaris distribution to appear, after SchilliX, and the first to provide an auto-configuring X.Org based GUI.
 It introduced various missing technologies in OpenSolaris.
 Some of the important innovations include: